Latent Action Pretraining Through World Modeling: Results Discussion

 \section{Results \& Discussion}

-We present quantitative and qualitative results, and discuss our findings of our framework across the LIBERO benchmark, its task suites, and a real-world setup.
+We present quantitative and qualitative results of our framework across the LIBERO benchmark, its task suites, and a real-world setup, followed by a discussion of our findings.
+We use a DreamerV3 world model with a 50M-parameter configuration and a latent action space of dimension 7, matching the dimensionality of the ground-truth actions.
+The action chunk size is set to 10 future actions for BAKU experiments and 16 for Diffusion Policy experiments.
+Performance is evaluated using Success Rate (SR), defined as the percentage of successful trials over the total number of attempts.
+Results are reported across three random seeds, with 30 evaluation trials per task in LIBERO and 10 evaluation trials in the real-world setup.
+Additional training details are provided in the Appendix ~\ref{training}.

 \textbf{R1.
-Superior priors vs. ground-truth pretraining.} We use BAKU and Diffusion Policy on LIBERO-90 tasks as baselines.
-An interesting key finding is that pretraining on robotics or human video datasets \emph{without} ground-truth actions, when combined with world models, can outperform supervised pretraining on action labels.
-We hypothesize that supervised pretraining on actions forces the model to map observations to actions, which can cause it to overfit to the distribution of BridgeData v2 actions (specific robots, trajectories, noise, task setups).
+Latent action priors vs. ground-truth pretraining.} We use BAKU and Diffusion Policy on LIBERO-90 tasks as baselines.
+An interesting finding is that pretraining on robotics or human video datasets \emph{without} ground-truth actions, when combined with world models, can outperform supervised pretraining on action labels.
+We hypothesize that supervised pretraining on actions, forces the model to map observations to actions, which can cause it to overfit to the distribution of BridgeData v2 actions (specific robots, trajectories, task setups).
 However, world model pretraining encourage the model to learn state transitions and dynamics.
-This generalizes better when finetuned on downstream tasks, since the dynamics are more universal across tasks than the specific action distributions in BridgeData v2.
+This generalizes better when finetuned on downstream tasks, since the dynamics are more universal across tasks than a specific embodiment.